Kenji776/glyph-translate/readme.txt

 3) Open a browser tab to http://localhost:5000/
 4) Enter your message and click submit.
 5) Your message should be translated into draconic text and glyphs.

+Check out https://draconic-translator.herokuapp.com/ to see it in action.